verrazzano/docs/content/en/docs/backup/keycloak.md

       - An associated Access Key will be generated for the secret key.
       - To create a Customer Secret Key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).

 The following example creates a secret `mysql-backup-secret` in the namespace `keycloak`.
-The instructions in this page backup data from MySQL to Oracle Cloud Object Storage bucket and restore from there.
+The instructions in this document back up data from MySQL to an Oracle Cloud Object Storage bucket and restore it from there. from there.

 1. MySQL Operator requires a secret to communicate with the S3 compatible object storage, so we create a `backup-secret.txt` file, which has the object storage credentials.